Pajasas/Mobile-Robotics/README.md

 ## House points detection

-I've used standard conversion to from BGR to grayscale and applied CLAHE (Contrast Limited Adaptive Histogram Equalization) to equalize contrast.
+I've used standard conversion to from BGR to gray-scale and applied CLAHE (Contrast Limited Adaptive Histogram Equalization) to equalize contrast.
 Opencv tutorial describing this technique can be found ![here](docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html).

---todo picture of grayscaled image
+--todo picture of gray-scaled image

 Next step is to find key points of a house.
 My algorithm is looking for 6 key points marked in the following image.